tramitit/guides/en/greece/application_for_residence_permit.md

 categories:
 - Greece
 date: '2024-06-07'
-description: Learn the steps, required documents, and tips for non-EU citizens to get a residence permit in Greece.
-Ensure a smooth process by following our detailed guide.
+description: Learn the step-by-step process of acquiring a residence permit in Greece including required documents and application procedures for non-EU citizens.
 draft: false
 meta_title: Guide to Obtaining a Greek Residence Permit for Non-EU Citizens
 title: Guide to Obtaining a Greek Residence Permit for Non-EU Citizens
 translationKey: greece-application_for_residence_permit
 ---

 ## Description
 ### What is it?